-IV.
-Merger Working Group Resources for Notification & Procedures (N&P) Merger Notification Filing Fees (2005) This Report provides a comprehensive description of different types of filing fee systems and their rationales and also discusses issues for jurisdictions to consider in connection with the introduction and/or review of a filing fee system.
+Merger Notification Filing Fees (2005) This Report provides a comprehensive description of different types of filing fee systems and their rationales and also discusses issues for jurisdictions to consider in connection with the introduction and/or review of a filing fee system.
 It is intended to be of particular benefit to jurisdictions considering changes to their merger filing fee system or that may consider such changes in the future.
 Report on Implementation of the Recommended Practices for Merger Notification and Review Procedures (2005) To facilitate implementation of the Guiding Principles and Recommended Practices, the N&P subgroup gathered data on members' experiences with implementation and prepared a report identifying challenges agencies face in implementing the Practices and how they addressed these challenges.
 Report on the Costs and Burdens of Multijurisdictional Merger Review (2004) The N&P subgroup issued a report on the costs and burdens of multijurisdictional merger review based on available studies and anecdotal information.
 The Report discusses the general costs and burdens of multijurisdictional merger review; reviews unnecessary costs; and describes the subgroup's initiatives aimed at reducing or eliminating these costs.
 Analytical Framework for Merger Control (2002) This discussion paper explores the framework within which mergers are assessed, including four exemplar papers from members.
+Workshops and Webinars The Merger Working Group periodically holds webinars and seminars to promote the adoption of best practices in the design and operation of merger review regimes .
+Webinar materials can be found here: Workshops & Seminars.

-V. Unilateral Conduct Working Group Recommended Practices Recommended Practices on Predatory Pricing Analysis Pursuant to Unilateral Conduct Laws (2014) Based on the Working Group's prior work and member experience, the Working Group has developed recommended practices for the assessment of predatory pricing in the context of unilateral conduct laws.
-The Practices address: (1) general framework; (2) price-cost tests; (3) assessment of harm to competition; (4) justifications and defenses; and (5) agency policies and guidance.
-Recommended Practices for Dominance/Substantial Market Power Analysis (2008) Based on the Assessment of Dominance/Substantial Market Power Report, the Working Group developed recommended practices to assist agencies with the assessment of dominance/substantial market power.
-The Practices address: (1) general framework; (2) assessment criteria (market shares, market share safe harbors/indicators, entry analysis, further criteria); (3) dominance/substantial market power assessment in small and/or isolated economies; and (4) transparency.
+V. Unilateral Conduct Working Group Recommended Practices Predatory Pricing Analysis Pursuant To Unilateral Conduct Laws (2014) Based on the Working Group's prior work and member experience, the Working Group has developed recommended practices for the assessment of predatory pricing in the context of unilateral conduct laws.
+The Practices address: (1) general framework; (2) price-cost tests; (3)assessment of harm to competition; (4) justifications and defenses; and (5) agency policies and guidance.
+Dominance/Substantial Market Power Analysis Pursuant to Unilateral Conduct Laws (2008) Based on the Assessment of Dominance/Substantial Market Power Report, the Working Group developed recommended practices to assist agencies with the assessment of dominance or substantial market power.
+The Practices address: (1) general framework; (2)assessment criteria (market shares, market share safe harbors/indicators, entry analysis,further criteria); (3) dominance/substantial market power assessment in small and/or isolatedeconomies; and (4) transparency.
 This document is also available in French and in Spanish.

-Recommended Practices on State Created Monopolies (2008) Based on the Assessment of Dominance/Substantial Market Power Report, the Working Group developed recommended practices to assist agencies with the application of unilateral conduct rules to state-create monopolies.
+State-Created Monopolies Analysis Pursuant to Unilateral Conduct Laws (2008) Based on the Assessment of Dominance/Substantial Market Power Report, the Working Group developed recommended practices to assist agencies with the application of unilateral conductrules to state-create monopolies.
 The Practices address: (1) enforcement role of competition authority; (2) advocacy role of competition authorities during the liberalization and privatization process; and (3) effective competition advocacy instruments.
-This document is also available in French and in Spanish. ^{} Note: The Unilateral Conduct Working Group's primary objectives are to examine the challenges involved in analyzing unilateral conduct of dominant firms and firms with substantial market power, facilitate greater understanding of the issues involved in analyzing unilateral conduct, and to promote greater convergence and sound enforcement of laws governing unilateral conduct.
+This document is also available in French and in Spanish.